How to Make a Christmas Cactus Bloom at Christmas

 • Please do not move the succulent or alter the growing conditions until it shows full prominent buds.

 • Once the buds appear, you can start regular care of the plant.
-Move it to a little warmer and brighter spot and start consistent watering.
+Move it to a little warmer and brighter spot.

-• But avoid sudden change than previous conditions.
-Don’t try to position it at a sunny spot, a location with cold drafts and extreme temperature change.
+• But avoid quick changes that are very different from previous conditions.
+Don’t try to position it in a sunny spot, a location with cold drafts, or an area with extreme temperature changes.

 • Basically, don’t expose the plant to any stressful conditions once it forms the buds.